 2. Silent Hill 2 (2001)

 Few thought that Konami would be able to match their 1999 hit with this sequel.
 But the Japanese company succeeded in delivering another great survival horror game that outdid the original in every respect.
-This also boasted a new protagonist named James Sunderland, a man looking for clues about his wife’s mysterious death in the eponymous town of Silent Hill.
+This also boasted a new protagonist in James Sunderland, a man looking for clues about his wife’s mysterious death in the eponymous town of Silent Hill.

 Silent Hill 2 was not only about killing monsters, as there was a healthy dose of puzzle-solving thrown in for good measure, though.
 And like the first Silent Hill, this had multiple endings (including the hilarious UFO ending), meaning this game is only second to the masterpiece Silent Hill 3 is.